 Attention training and worry postponement may also be part of treatment for health anxiety.

-You can consult a psychologist for help.
+You can consult a clinical psychologist for help with health anxiety.

 Find psychologists in: